 Transparent Oxide Brown (PR101)

 I’m very picky about my browns, but this rich, warm color is excellent.
 It performs very well and looks gorgeous in every application.
 Mixed with a blue, it bestows an incredible range of blacks and grays.
 It even has a slight bit of granulation, but not enough to be distracting.
-Since a 37 ml tube costs less than $10 (wow), this may become my go-to brown.
+Since a 37 ml tube costs less than $10 (wow), this will likely become my go-to brown.

 Transparent Oxide Red (PR101)